-So Mother’s Day has passed, and as always the weeks in the run up were a flurry of activity in the LittleStuff HQ.
+So Mother’s Day is on it’s way – and in previous years the weeks in the run up were a flurry of activity in the LittleStuff HQ.
 Scouring the interwebs for marvellously lovely gifts.
 Writing up the Mother’s Day Gift Guide posts (two a day for just over two weeks, plus a whole series of flower posts this year… that’s 37 posts, and over 22,000 words…) and scheduling them to drip into your timelines as the day drew closer.
 Pulling together the Mother’s Day edition of the magazine with pages of more delectables for you…

 My readers are you.

 Who exactly am I trying to woo into spending on Mother’s Day here?

 What are you going to do, see something you fancy and go wave the lovely stuff at your kids or your partner to make sure you get given it?